Alexius25/Subnautica-Mods/docs/CustomBeds.md

 ### Texture Editing Guide

+You place your Images in the same folder as your Config.json.
+You rename the images so they are individual (e.g. BedName_PillowUpper.png, BedName_PillowLower.png, ...)
 Each image corresponds to a different part of the bed model in the game (pillow, mattress, and blanket).
 Different bed types have different components: